MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 ## Host custom UWP XAML controls

-If you want to host a custom UWP XAML control (either a control you define yourself or a control provided by a 3rd party), you must have the source code for the control so you can compile against it in your application.
-Then, you must perform additional tasks in addition to the process described in the [previous section](#host-uwp-xaml-controls) to generate the metadata necessary to host the control.
+Follow these general steps to host a custom UWP XAML control (either a control you define yourself or a control provided by a 3rd party) in a XAML Island.
+You must have the source code for the custom control so you can compile it with your application.

-The following instructions refer to examples for C++ Win32 applications.
-For instructions and examples for a WPF or Windows Forms application, see [these instructions](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost#add-a-custom-uwp-control).
+1. In your host application solution, integrate the source code for the custom UWP XAML control and build the custom control.

-1. Add a UWP application project to your solution and add the [Microsoft.Toolkit.Win32.UI.XamlApplication](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) NuGet package to this project.
+2. Add a UWP application project to your host application solution and add the [Microsoft.Toolkit.Win32.UI.XamlApplication](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) NuGet package to this project.

-2. Define a custom `Application` type that derives from the **Microsoft.Toolkit.Win32.UI.XamlApplication** class exposed by the [Microsoft.Toolkit.Win32.UI.XamlApplication](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) NuGet package.
+3. In the UWP application project, define a custom `Application` type that derives from the **Microsoft.Toolkit.Win32.UI.XamlApplication** class exposed by the [Microsoft.Toolkit.Win32.UI.XamlApplication](https://www.nuget.org/packages/Microsoft.Toolkit.Win32.UI.XamlApplication) NuGet package.
 This type acts as a root metadata provider for loading metadata for custom UWP XAML types in assemblies in the current directory of your application.
-For an example for a C++ Win32 application, see the `App.idl`, `App.h`, and `App.cpp` code files in the [MyApp](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/MyApp) project in the [C++ Win32 sample](https://github.com/marb2000/XamlIslands/blob/master/1903_Samples/CppWinRT_Win32_App).

-2. Call the **Initialize** method of the **Microsoft.Toolkit.Win32.UI.XamlApplication** class in your custom `Application` type.
-For an example for a C++ Win32 application, see the [App.cpp](https://github.com/marb2000/XamlIslands/blob/master/1903_Samples/CppWinRT_Win32_App/MyApp/App.cpp) code file the [C++ Win32 sample](https://github.com/marb2000/XamlIslands/blob/master/1903_Samples/CppWinRT_Win32_App).

-3. Integrate the source code for the custom UWP XAML control into your host application solution, build the custom control, and use it in your application.
+4. In the constructor of your custom `Application` type, call the **Initialize** method of the base **Microsoft.Toolkit.Win32.UI.XamlApplication** class.

+5. In your host application project, follow the process described in the [previous section](#host-uwp-xaml-controls) to host the custom control in a XAML Island.

 For an example for a C++ Win32 application, see the following projects in the [C++ Win32 sample](https://github.com/marb2000/XamlIslands/blob/master/1903_Samples/CppWinRT_Win32_App):
     * [SampleUserControl](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/SampleUserControl): This project implements a custom UWP XAML control named `MyUserControl` that contains a text box, several buttons, and a combo box.
     * [MyApp](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/MyApp): This project includes custom `Application` type and other components mentioned in the previous steps.
     * [SampleCppApp](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/SampleCppApp): This is the C++ Win32 app project that hosts the custom UWP XAML control in a XAML Island.

+For detailed instructions and examples for a WPF or Windows Forms application, see [these instructions](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost#add-a-custom-uwp-control).

 ## Troubleshooting